 Salt Lake City is hopping with zoos, aquariums, and museums aimed at kids, and even those museums not aimed specifically at children often have children’s areas and exhibits.
 Here’s a rundown of my favorite places to take kids in Salt Lake City, especially when the grandparents are paying…

 This is the Place Heritage Park tops the list of things to do in Salt Lake City because it’s my kids’ number one favorite place.
 It’s a park designed to make you feel as though you have stepped back in time to the 19th century, when the pioneers first arrived in Utah.
 In addition to having a whole village of pioneer-era buildings and people in historical dress, there are tons of fun activities for kids.
-To see why we love it so much and for tips for planning your visit, click here.
+This is the Place Heritage Park is open in winter, but there are more activities available during summer at This is the Place.

 Located across the street from the Natural History Museum at the University of Utah, Red Butte Garden is something special: 100 acres in the foothills of Salt Lake City, a botanical garden in the desert.
 It has a beautiful Children’s Garden, with sculptures, a maze, fountains to run through in the summer, and a sandbox.
 The kids will also have plenty of fun just running the miles of sidewalks through this stunning place.